Nicola Legrottaglie: Juventus

 In the 2003 off-season, Legrottaglie was rewarded with a move to Juventus FC.
 The club paid €7.55million for his services to Chievo, €0.45 million being used in selling 50% of the rights to Giuseppe Sculli, Matteo Paro and Daniele Gastaldello.

 Legrottaglie was a full member of the first-team squad in the 2003–04 season, taking part in 21 games and netting twice under coach Marcello Lippi.
 However, his poor performances during his debut season saw him win the 2004 Bidone d'Oro Award, which is given to the worst Serie A player in a particular season.
-Following the appointment of new manager Fabio Capello he fell down the defensive pecking order, making just two appearances in five months; he thus moved on loan to Bologna F.C.
-1909 in the 2005 January transfer window, playing 11 matches – including twice in the promotion playoffs – for the Emilia-Romagna side.
+Following the appointment of new manager Fabio Capello he fell down the defensive pecking order, making just two appearances in five months; he thus moved on loan to Bologna FC 1909 in the 2005 January transfer window, playing 11 matches – including twice in the promotion playoffs – for the Emilia-Romagna side.

-Legrottaglie returned to Juventus in the summer of 2005, but was instantly loaned out to A.C.
-Siena for the 2005–06 campaign, alongside teammate Igor Tudor and some youth players.
+Legrottaglie returned to Juventus in the summer of 2005, but was instantly loaned out to AC Siena for the 2005–06 campaign, alongside teammate Igor Tudor and some youth players.
 While at the latter he was again a regular, as his team finally avoided relegation.

 Back at Juve, and as an experienced player, Legrottaglie was expected to play a role in the club's attempt to return to the top level following the 2006 Calciopoli scandal.
 However, he would only take the field in ten fixtures out of 42 – also being shown a red card – in a promotion as champions.